UniversalDependencies/docs/_fi-dep/mark.md

-In addition to the basic subordinating conjunctions, the following words or word combinations can be considered subordinating conjunctions in TDT.
+In addition to the basic subordinating conjunctions, the following words or word combinations can be considered subordinating conjunctions.
 Not all of these expressions have a direct counterpart in English, and thus the translations are approximate.

 * _ennenkuin_ "before"